 Omaha is, in my opinion, a great place to live and a great place to visit.
 And no season is packed with more things to do than summer.
 I’ve gathered a list all the great things to do in Omaha this summer, including top places to go, things to do, and water activities that will help you stay cool in Omaha.

-UPDATED: This post was first published in 2019 and was updated in April 2020 with current event dates, exhibits information, and more.
+UPDATED: This post was first published in 2019 and was updated in May 2022 with current event dates, exhibits information, and more.

 Water activities in Omaha

 The only place you can find bumper boats is Fun Plex.
 Fun Plex typically opens for the season in late May.